2011–12 Philadelphia Flyers season

-The 2011–12 Philadelphia Flyers season was the team's 45th season in the National Hockey League (NHL).
+The 2011–12 Philadelphia Flyers season was the franchise's 45th season in the National Hockey League (NHL).
 The Flyers lost in the second round of the 2012 Stanley Cup playoffs to their local rivals, the New Jersey Devils, in five games.

 In July 2011, veteran Jaromir Jagr joined the Flyers as a free agent, his first time in the NHL since the 2007–08 season.
 The season was also Chris Pronger's last in the NHL.
-After appearing in three Stanley Cup Finals and winning one with the Anaheim Ducks, Pronger had not played since November 2011 after battling several injuries and suffering from post-concussion syndrome.
+After appearing in three Stanley Cup Final series and winning one with the 2006–07 Anaheim Ducks, Pronger had not played since November 2011 after battling several injuries and suffering from post-concussion syndrome.
 In 2013, Claude Giroux would replace Pronger as the Flyers' captain.

 Off-season

 Following his penchant for making big moves, Flyers general manager Paul Holmgren pulled off perhaps the most stunning move of his tenure, trading captain Mike Richards to the Los Angeles Kings in exchange for Brayden Schenn, Wayne Simmonds and a 2012 second-round draft pick, as well as Jeff Carter to the Columbus Blue Jackets for their 2011 first-round pick (Sean Couturier) and Jakub Voracek, all within the span of one hour on June 23.
 Later that same day, Holmgren addressed the Flyers' long-standing goaltending issues by signing the Phoenix Coyotes' Ilya Bryzgalov to a nine-year, $51 million contract.
 On July 1, the Flyers signed Jaromir Jagr to a one-year contract, Maxime Talbot to a five-year contract and Andreas Lilja to a two-year contract.